Principal Supervisor: Professor James Tucker - School of Chemistry

 Techniques that will be undertaken during the project:

-Students will receive training in DNA monomer (metal complex) synthesis and DNA synthesis, as well as various purification techniques, including HPLC.
-Biophysical techniques will include PCR, electrochemistry, gel electrophoresis, ultraviolet-visible and circular dichroism spectroscopy.
+Students will receive training in peptide, DNA and organic synthesis, as well as various biophysical techniques including, but not limited to, analytical ultracentrifugation, gel electrophoresis, ultraviolet-visible and circular dichroism spectroscopy.

 Contact: Professor James Tucker, University of Birmingham